katerinaelsasser/film_review_database/README.md

 ### User Stories
 * As a user, I want to be able to navigation between the pages easily.
 * As a user, I want to see a clean layout of all the information.
-* As a user, I want to see images of the movies as well as the posters.
+* As a user, I want to see images of the movies including the posters.
 * As a user, I want to see information about the movies.
 * As a user, I want to be able to review movies.
 * As a user, I want to be able to view other reviews that other users have added.